artsy/positron/README.md

 This will start the server on port `3005` with `inspect` option.

-- In your Chrome go to: [Chrome Inspect](chrome://inspect)
+- In Chrome navigate to: [chrome://inspect](chrome://inspect)
-- Under Remote Target now you should see `./index.js`, click on `inspect` link below it which will open a Chrome developer tools.
+- Under Remote Target you should see `./index.js`.
+Clicking on `inspect` link (below "Target") will open Chrome developer tools.

-Now anywhere in your server side code you can put `debugger` and you should be able to debug.
+Now anywhere in your server side code you can put `debugger` and you should be able to debug!

 ## Running tasks